 IP geolocation databases are one of the major tools in passive geolocation data collection.
 Geolocation databases store the latitude and longitude of particular IP addresses.
 That’s not quite the same as an actual physical address but it’s the closest access point at which that IP address is connecting.

-It’s worth noting that geolocation information from IP address databases is broadly accurate, but not necessarily precise.
-For example, within the US, IP address data is 90% accurate at the country level.
+It’s worth noting that geolocation information from IP addresses databases is broadly accurate, but not necessarily precise.
+For example, within the US, IP addresses data is 90% accurate at the country level.
 So promotions targeting the country as a whole can safely use IP addresses.
 The information gets slightly less accurate when marketers hone in to the state and city level.
 And accuracy is sometimes minimal outside big cities.
 For example, geolocation data might point to the center of the nearest big city rather than a more precise location.

 Improving Accuracy With Geolocation Software

 You can also use geolocation software like GroundTruth to get more accurate geolocation data.
 GroundTruth looks after three key areas to make sure you can rely on the location data it provides.
 These are:

 - Location determination, which verifies the accuracy of mobile location signals.
 GroundTruth will remove centroids (locations which correspond to the center of an area but aren’t actually accurate), fraudulent traffic, randomized latitudes and longitudes, and inaccurate carrier IP or outlier signals

 - Place determination, which relies on accurate place mapping.
 GroundTruth uses its Blueprint technology to ensure that places are mapped accurately and reliably, using property mapping and polygon mapping

 - Visit determination, which ensures that only real visits are being tracked.
 To do this, GroundTruth looks at signals such as store hours, employee status, dwell time, speed, and horizontal accuracy.